Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 Here i will discuss some methods that you can do for SSH security.

+**NB: after every changes made to sshd config file, you need to issue a restart of sshd service**

 ### 1 - Change default port

 Changing your default SSH port will help against some automated attacks from bots and script kiddies.

-To change the SSH port, edit the file **/etc/ssh/sshd_config**. if it is commented, first uncomment that.
+To change the SSH port, edit the file **"/etc/ssh/sshd_config"**.

+If the below line is commented, first uncomment that.

 {: .box-note}
+#Port 22
 Port 4444

 Changed to port 4444 from port 22.